MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 2. Identify the condition that you want to experiment with.
 Remember, each criterion is represented by one row in the panel below.
 Once you've identified it, select the following:

-//
+// Missing 3

-3. At this point the page that you see depends on whether you selected a fuzzy or exact match for that condition.
+3. At this point the page that you see depends on the match level you have selected for that condition.

   If you chose **Exact** for that condition, you will see the following page.